niftyduck/MineflayerTestbench/README.md

 ### Inventory

-The first row of the file is always assumed to be the hotbar, and as such the first 9 items will be loaded into bot in the correspondin slots.
+The first row of the file is always assumed to be the hotbar, and as such the first 9 items will be loaded into bot in the corresponding slots.

-The following up to 3 rows will be treated in a similar way to load the rest of the inventory, starting from the topmost row down.
+The following rows before the structure section are treated as the rest of the bot's inventory.
+Items can be layed out in rows or columns as you please and will simply fill the inventory from the top left slot on.
-Note that unlike for the hotbar, the items can all be placed in one line and they will be loaded as expected.
-If this is done, further rows in the inventory section are not supported.

 The format of items both in the hotbar is the same as in the `/give command`: